-All deposits into a neobank are held by a FDIC insured partner bank.
-So, even in the case of the bank’s closure, the money is safe.
+Deposits held by a neobank are only FDIC-insured if the neobank partners with a chartered bank that is an FDIC member.
+Verify that this is the case with any neobank you’re thinking about using.
+That way, even if the neobank or partner bank closes, your money is safe.
 However, the inconvenience that comes with retrieving your money if this happens is huge.
 That’s why most people still feel comfortable with their traditional accounts that have a proven track record.

 Neobanks vs. Online Banks

 There seems to be a lot of confusion between neobanks and online banks.
 Neobanks offer online banking services, but that doesn’t qualify them to be online banks.
-The difference between the two is that online banks have FDIC insurance which neobanks often don’t.
-Make sure the neobank you’re looking at is recognized by the FDIC or partners with an FDIC insured bank.
+The differences between the two are that banks have a banking charter — similar to a license to provide banking services — and FDIC insurance.
+Neobanks have neither, so again, make sure the neobank you’re looking at partners with an FDIC insured bank.